slowproj/slowdash/Applications/SlowDrip/README.md

     ]
 ```

-The Dripline interfacing is done via a SlowPy control object ('peaches') bound to a Dripline endpoint.
+The Dripline interfacing is done via a SlowPy control object (`peaches`) bound to a Dripline endpoint.
 The `set(value)` method of the control object writes the value to the endpoint, and `get()` method reads a value.
-In addition, the SlowPy control objects can be directly exported to SlowDash GUI for displaying and modifying, as access to control/process variables of a control system.
-Also the object implementes some common control functions such as `ramping()`.
+In addition, the SlowPy control objects can be directly exported to SlowDash GUI for quasi-realtime displaying and modifying.
+Also the object implements some common control functions such as `ramping()`.
 See the "Controls" section of the SlowDash documentation for details.

 ## Security Considerations
 SlowDash is designed to be used within a secured network.
 External access should be done through VPN and/or SSH tunnel.
 Under this assumption, SlowDash trusts all the users.

-Despite this, Python script uploading and editting through its Web pages are disabled by the SlowDash default settings.
+Despite this, Python script uploading and editing through its Web pages are disabled by the SlowDash default settings.
 Here for the Dripline-SlowDash applications, this is explicitly enabled in the `SlowdashProject.yaml` configuration file by:
 ```yaml
   system:
     our_security_is_perfect: true
 ```
-If `our_secirity_is_perfect` is not `true`, users will have to log-in to the system and edit the files in the usual way.
+If `our_security_is_perfect` is not `true`, users will have to log-in to the system and edit the files in the usual way.

-If needed, the access to the SlowDash page can be protedted by the HTTP basic authentication:
+If needed, the access to the SlowDash page can be protected by the HTTP basic authentication:
 ```yaml
   authentication:
     type: Basic